NIEGS/CSST106-CS4B/README.md

+# Machine Problem 1

-# Introduction to Computer Vision and Image Processing
+## Introduction to Computer Vision and Image Processing

 ## Overview